-With this discovery, a rapid succession of patents filed throughout Europe, each offering a new development.
+With this discovery, the people who invented the fountain pen caused a rapid succession of patents filed throughout Europe.
+Each offering a new development.

 Fountain Pen Patents and Innovations

-Frederick Fölsch filed the first patent in England in May for an improved fountain pen that allows ink to flow through the pen.
+Frederick Fölsch filed the first patent in England in May for an improved fountain pen.
+His allowed ink to flow through the pen.

 Joseph Bramah filed another patent in September that made changes to the ink feeder.

 Petrache Poenaru, a Romanian inventor, used a combined a swan quill with a metal tip to prevent the corrosive nature of ink from eating away the reservoir in 1827.

 John Jacob Parker filed a patent in 1832 that allowed fountain pens to "self-fill" with a piston screw ink cartridge that would draw ink inside the pen barrel.
 This meant the end of manual eyedrop filling.